-“Leaders in Masonic research”
+“Leaders in Masonic Research”

 Established in 1975 by the Scottish Rite Freemasons of the Northern Masonic Jurisdiction, the Scottish Rite Masonic Museum and Library tells the story of Freemasonry and fraternalism in the context of American History.
 Unique in the nation, the museum aims to be the “historical society” of American Freemasonry by collecting, preserving, interpreting, and celebrating the history of fraternalism.
 We pay special attention to the history of the Scottish Rite and strive to serve the Masonic community.
-Learn more at the Museum and Library web site.
+Learn more at the Museum and Library website.

 “We will strive to be a fraternity that fulfills our Masonic obligation to care for our members.”

 The Scottish Rite Grand Almoner’s Fund is fulfilling the mission to care for members and their families.
 Every dollar donated goes towards helping those who have faced incredible hardships.
-Whether it be a natural disaster or personal tragedy, this fund exists to make certain that a helping hand is there in the toughest of times.
-As we look to the future, the fraternity must be prepared to fulfill this vision to care for our members and to meet the challenges that they face.
+Whether it be a natural disaster or personal tragedy, this fund exists to make certain that a helping hand is there in the toughest times.
+As we look to the future, the fraternity must be prepared to fulfill this vision to care for our members and meet the challenges they face.

 Leon N. Abbott and Arnold Veague Scholarships

-“Helping those who most need it strive for greater heights”
+“Helping those who most need it strive for greater heights.”